ajitpawar/Structura/Phase1/README.md

 [Group photo]

 ### Vaishali Deswal ###
 Vaishali is a 4th year CS and Bioinformatics student at University of Toronto.
-She is a python enthusiast and completing her fourth year project to create a tool to visualize RNA data of the plant, Arabidopsis Thaliana.
+She is a Python enthusiast and completing her fourth year project to create a tool to visualize RNA data of the plant, Arabidopsis Thaliana.
 She has recently gotten addicted to Quora.

 ### Ajit Pawar ###
 Ajit is a fourth year Computer Science specialist at University of Toronto.
 He loves to attend hackathons and is always excited at the opportunity of using new hardware.
 He completed his PEY at BlackBerry (Waterloo) and is looking forward to apply his skills to this project.
 In his spare time, he loves to hit the gym, watch F1 and browse through some awesome sub-reddits to expand his mind.
 And of course he struggles with musical instruments :(